Icinga/icinga2/doc/11-cli-commands.md

 ## <a id="cli-command-daemon"></a> CLI command: Daemon

 The CLI command `daemon` provides the functionality to start/stop Icinga 2.
-Furthermore it provides the [configuration validation](11-cli-commands.md#config-validation).
+Furthermore it allows to run the [configuration validation](11-cli-commands.md#config-validation).

     # icinga2 daemon --help
     icinga2 - The Icinga 2 network monitoring daemon (version: v2.6.0)